rclex/rclex/README.md

 - Erlang/OTP 27.2.4

 We highly recommend using [Humble Hawksbill](https://docs.ros.org/en/rolling/Releases/Release-Humble-Hawksbill.html) for ROS 2 LTS distribution.
-We also confirmed the operation of this library with [Jazzy Jalisco](https://docs.ros.org/en/rolling/Releases/Release-Jazzy-Jalisco.html).
+We also confirmed the operation of this library with [Jazzy Jalisco](https://docs.ros.org/en/rolling/Releases/Release-Jazzy-Jalisco.html) on Ubuntu 24.04 LTS.
 See details in [PR#361](https://github.com/rclex/rclex/pull/361).

 For other environments used to check the operation of this library, please refer to [here](https://github.com/rclex/rclex_docker#available-versions-docker-tags).